 Western was at the forefront of industry changes, dealing with these unique operational challenges.
 As a result, Mr. Wilson shifted Western Landís focus from traditional oil and gas leasing services, to a company focused on all aspects of oil and gas resource development.
 By expanding its service portfolio to include not only traditional leasing and title work, but also project layout and design, wildlife and environmental studies and coordination of field activities, Mr. Wilson found a way to position Western Land wisely in the market and offer solutions to clients facing these industry challenges.

-Since the late 1990s, Western not only started emphasizing its expanded service portfolio, but it also began venturing geographically into other emerging oil and gas plays throughout the U.S. In 1999, for instance, Western Land opened its Sheridan, Wyoming office to service the Powder River Basin CBM play.
-Western has always managed to stay ahead of the curve, anticipating industry trends and positioning itself amidst the bustle of the oil and gas industry to be easily accessible to clients.
-Today, Western Land Services, Inc. is a thriving firm, holding offices in six states, employing over 500 professionals, engaging in projects in nearly every state of the nation, and working with many distinguished players of the industry.
+Since the late 1990s, Western Land not only began emphasizing its expanded service portfolio, but also venturing geographically into other emerging oil and gas plays throughout the U.S. In 1999, for instance, Western Land opened its Sheridan, Wyoming office to service the Powder River Basin CBM play.
+Western Land has always managed to stay ahead of the curve, anticipating industry trends and positioning itself amidst the bustle of the oil and gas industry to be easily accessible to clients.